Nit4r4/Nit4r4/README.md

 - 👋 Hi, I’m @Nit4r4
-- 👀 I’m interested in : too much things !
+- 👀 I’m interested in : Coding, Design, Health, and so more...
-- 🌱 I’m currently learning : C, html, css, JS, ...
+- 🌱 I’m currently learning : C, C++, html, CSS, JS, ...
-- 💞️ I’m looking to collaborate : to help each other
+- 💞️ Caring is sharing : You can check my notion page.
+I made a lot of research for each work : [NItara's Notion](https://nitara.notion.site/246c98fcb09e4bcb894d227c97856f20?v=7f0f84336dfc4840aedd7a4148b4a037)
-- 📫 How to reach me : by e-mail
+- 📫 How to reach me : You've got a lot of info here : [Verena Linkedin](https://www.linkedin.com/in/verena-ferraro/)

 <!---
 Nit4r4/Nit4r4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.